Algebra & Economics

-Thank you for showing interest in one of the programmes at our International Business School.
+Thank you for showing interest in one of the programmes.
 Since your diplomas do not qualify you for a direct entrance into our institute you have opted to take our 21+ test, which as its title indicates can only be taken by applicants aged 21 or above.

 Contents